jastakhova/consensual/README.md

 - We're abusing task.createdAt as the execution time for the agreement
 - Hamburger menu in upper right of mobile view does nothing.
 What should it do?
 - You need to fiddle with the controls to select the same hour as previously selected in the datetime picker
+- Functions showDatePicker and showTimePicker are duplicated on proposal and todos, we may wish to DRY this up

 ## Bugs
+- Cannot read property 'services' of undefined at Object.picture on Proposal page.
+How to reproduce this?

+## Mysteries
+- What is happening with server vs. client time, and in what context are collection methods executed?

 ## Development